Obrenovac-Surčin Bridge (A2 motorway): Construction

 In August 2019, section of the A2 motorway below Obrenovac was opened for traffic and named "Miloš Veliki".
 Section of the motorway which should connect the bridge to it, on both sides, wasn't finished and after numerous changes it was announced that the new price will be €9 million per km, which is deemed way to much by the experts, as the road is being constructed in the low, flat, non-urbanized area.
 As the access to the opened section of the motorway from the Belgrade direction wasn't done properly, this caused traffic collapses and 10 km long traffic jams.
 Authorities claim that the traffic will be relieved when the remaining part of the motorway, including the bridge, will be finished and functional, by the end of 2019.

 The bridge was ceremonially opened on 17 December 2019, jointly with the adjoining section of the Obrenovac-Surčin motorway.
 That way, the bridge was connected with the motorways on both sides.
 Despite the claims that the construction of the access roads was without any problems, the fact that the terrain was easy for the construction and that work was finished almost a month before deadline, the total price of the bridge motorway grew to €12 million per km in the end.

+The direct connection to New Belgrade finally began on 31 March 2021.
+The 7.9 km long "motorway which will not be a classical motorway" with reduced speed to 80 km/h was to be finished in September 2022, but was opened on 1 April 2023.
+Despite easy terrain, the total cost remained high, $70.5 million, or $9 million per kilometer due to the claimed "specific thoroughfare" which needed "special technology of construction".

 Characteristics

-The length of the future bridge, which spans two rivers, Kolubara (near its mouth into the Sava) and Sava, was variously reported as 1,581 m, 1,700 m and 1.800 m.
+The length of the bridge, which spans two rivers, Kolubara (near its mouth into the Sava) and Sava, was variously reported as 1,581 m, 1,700 m and 1.800 m.
 84,000 m3 of concrete will be built into the bridge.